etmoore/node-workshop/w1/lessons/05-express-intro.md

 Here, we log the IP address to the console and then call `next()`, which passes the request to the next middleware function.

-1. What is the next middleware function?
+1. What is the next middleware function? _it's the next function (by order) in the app file.
+A callback._
-1. What happens if there is not another middleware function?
+1. What happens if there is not another middleware function? _an error?_

 > **NOTE:** Middleware functions must either pass the request to the next middleware function via `next()` or send a response back to the client.